fernandosanchezmunoz/docker-ceph-dcos/README.md

-# docker-ceph-dcos
+# docker-mesos
-Docker image for the DC/OS Ceph Framework
+Docker image for Mesos.